iot-da/iot-da.github.io/docs/index.md

 # Internet of Things and Data Analytics

 Welcome to the Master Propio on IoT and Data Analytics.
-Lectures are starting the 5th October.
+Lectures are starting the 19th October.
 We will be using Zoom and you can find the links in the schedule shown below.

 Looking forward to meet you all!

-## **1st term** - 4 Oct. till 18 Dec.
-2021
+## **1st term** - 19th Oct. till 13th Jan.
+2022

 | Hours (GMT+1) | Tuesday | Wednesday | Thursday | Zoom Link |
 |-------|---------|-----------|----------|----------|